sylefeb/skidl-tools/README.md

 first.
 You will have to place the new footprint again, but that guarantees the footprint is properly updated.

-> Found another limitations?
-Please fill-in an issue.
+> Found another limitation?
+Please fill-in an issue in github.